Uncertainty relations from graph theory: Discussion

 Applications-wise, the entanglement witnesses we have shown are just simple examples, and much in the way of tailoring them to particular families of states can be done.
 Apart from standard entanglement theory, bounds for special cases of $\mathbb{E}$ were previously applied to the network entanglement compatibility problem \cite{hansenne2022symmetries}, and we believe our more general bounds can be further employed in network scenarios and lead to stronger certificates.
 Moreover, our results imply bounds on the trace of covariance matrices, which can be used as network entanglement criteria as well.
-Finally, establishing bounds for the case of arbitrary weights in Eq.~\eqref{eq:bound-with-weights} would be a potentially very fruitful generalisation of the theory presented here.

-{\it Note added.---} A counterexample to the discussion in the section ``A stronger conjecture'' was recently found by Z.-P. Xu and R. Schwonnek \cite{counterexample}.
+\textit{Note added.} During the course of publication we became aware that a result analogous to Eq.~\eqref{eq:theta-bound} was found in the context of fermionic Hamiltonian optimisation \cite{hastings2022optimizing}.